Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 ## Adding `back` button

-Even though the Navigation header in the top of the screen has a back button, we will create our own back button in the Signup and Login pages.
+Even though the Navigation header bar in the top of the screen has a back button, we will create our own back button in the Signup and Login pages.
 This custom button will redirect us back to the Greeting page.

 `pages/Login.tsx`